PTMagicians/Settings-Archive/PT Labels/PTLabels.md

 For example:
 ![Imgur](https://i.imgur.com/GHoJxBL.png)

-With only a few added lines, your PTM analyzer can add a label to each coin in throughout PT.
+With only a few added lines, your PTM analyzer can add a label to each coin throughout PT.
 And you can easily toggle it off and on.

 The trick is to add a buy/sell strategy that will ALWAYS be true, and then change the labels using PTM.